ResistanceTo/ResistanceTo/README.md

 - 👋 Hi, I’m @ResistanceTo

-- 🕹 I used to be a player who liked playing games
+- 🕹 I am a player who likes stand-alone games

 <!---
 ResistanceTo/ResistanceTo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.